Behnam-Asadi/YorkRegion-CrimeForecast/README.md

 4. **Holidays**: A list of public holidays in Ontario.

+The target variable appears to be quite volatile, showing significant fluctuations.
+This is particularly interesting when compared to another inherently unstable metric like the "Number of People in ICU."

+Additionally, it's worth noting a sudden decline in the dataset's last few days.
+This drop is likely due to a lag in data updating, rather than an actual decrease in incidents.
+To mitigate this issue, we will exclude the last 14 days from the training and validation processes to ensure the model's accuracy and reliability.

 #### Feature Engineering

 In order to improve model performance, we undertake several feature engineering steps: